RichardWithnell/five-day-weather/README.md

 ### CI/CD
 - Currently just using travis to run tests on push, should report coverage to the repository as well.
-- Automate deployment when CI passes.
+- Automate deployment of the master branch when the CI stage passes.